Pope calls gender theory a 'global war' on marriage and family

 He has previously warned that same-sex marriage threatens "the family" and could "disfigure God's plan for creation".

-During his visit to Georgia, the pope called for nations around the world to respect international law and the sovereign rights of other countries - a reference to the situation in Georgia, where Russian troops are based in two pro-Moscow breakaway provinces.
+During his visit to Georgia, Pope Francis called for nations around the world to respect international law and the sovereign rights of other countries - a reference to the situation in Georgia, where Russian troops are based in two pro-Moscow breakaway provinces.

 - More about: